osburn-sharp/jerbil/README.md

     # jerbil server secret

 although any long string will do.

+You also need to set some parameters for your network.
+This is to help the server discover any other Jerbil servers on the network without having to hard-code this information on all computers.
+Further details on Server Discovery are provided below.
 Full details of the configuration parameters for Jerbil are in {Jerbil::Config}.

 ### Editting /etc/services

-Jerbil uses /etc/services to find its services (unsurprisingly) so this file needs to be updated.
-There must be an entry for the server itself, as well as the services that use jerbil.
+Jerbil uses /etc/services (Socket.getservbyname) to find the ports for its services (unsurprisingly) so this file needs to be updated.
+There must be an entry for the Jerbil server itself, as well as the services that use Jerbil.
 Because Jerbil supports three operating environments (dev, test and prod), these services must be assigned in triplets.
 The following is an example

     # starts from 49195
     #